Prairie Point, Houston County, Texas

 Prairie Point, also known as Prairie, is a ghost town in Houston County, Texas, United States.
-It is located at the intersection on FM 230 and County roads 3615 and 3520.
+It is located at the intersection of FM 230 and county roads 3615 and 3520.

 History

 Prairie Point was established around the 1850s.
 In 1857, a post office was established in the area.
 In the 1930s, a school, a church, and a few houses were in the area.
 By World War II, most residents moved away.
 It became of a ghost town by the 1960s.

 Education

-Prairie Point had a school from 1897 to around World War II, Prairie Point had a school.
+Prairie Point had a school from 1897 to approximately World War II.
 Students are now bused to Lovelady Independent School District.